Bio

 We welcome expressions of interest from research students, from all the Schools at RCA, who are interested in helping with peer review.
 Contact the editors

 itinerant space: a journal of art, design and communication research practices is an experimental online platform for doctoral researchers.
 Issue 2 builds on the learning of the pilot issue to iteratively develop an expanded network of the RCA’s wider doctoral research community, and to stretch beyond the academy.
-As an experimental platform, the journal offers a unique opportunity to inform interdisciplinary conversations and modes of research dissemination.
+As an experimental platfom, the journal offers a unique opportunity to inform interdisciplinary conversations and modes of research dissemination.
+Issue 3 was published in summer 2025 and can be found at ininerant-space.co.uk.

 Founding editors: Nick Bell, Karen Bosy, Kirsty Smith.
 Editors, Issue 2: Nick Bell, Karen Bosy, Kam Rehal